UNdot33K/ScriptKiddie_AV/README.md

 A freeware utility from Nirsoft called "HashMyFiles" which can be found here: https://www.nirsoft.net/utils/hash_my_files.html (responsible to create hashes and also provide some other useful features).
-The "CMP" (it is written in Python, compares the output of the "HashMyFiles" utility and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results).
+The "CMP" (it is written in Python and VBScript, it compares the output of the "HashMyFiles" utility and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results).
 Looking at the logs it's not mandatory, unless there's a suspicion, in such case using Winmerge